PART 1: Performance style and what follows

 Let’s now add a third and fourth performance, both around a century old, played by pianists born around 1860, who developed their way of being Beethovenian in the 1870s and 80s, nearer to Beethoven than to us.
 Arthur Friedheim (born 1859) was a pupil first of Anton Rubinstein in St Petersburg and then (from 1880) of Franz Liszt.
 His ‘Moonlight’ is very different.
 (Frederick Lamond (b.
 1868), another Liszt pupil, plays it at a similar speed.)
 The tempo changes a lot, speeding up to settle in the general area of 72 bpm, though with much flexibility.
 Ignaz Paderewski (b.
 1860) plays the score more slowly, typically around 54 bpm (a modern fortepiano speed) but again with much flexibility, and he does something else that would horrify a modern piano teacher but that was absolutely normal and considered sensitively musical by Paderewski’s contemporaries; he plays the left hand before the right, so each bass note anticipates the melody and inner notes written against it in the score.
 That one of the most famous pianists of all time should play in a way that could deny them a conservatoire place today shows just how relative ideas about musicality are.
 They change over time, and a thoughtful listener today is perfectly well able to appreciate them equally.
 Bear in mind, too, that scores composed contemporaneously with this kind of pianism (Brahms, Debussy, to name but two) ‘should’, if one actually believes in performing the composer’s intentions, be played like this today.
 So why is current practice so narrow?
 Why are historical models not followed in a tradition that purports to care about doing history in sound?
 And why is conformity to a much narrower agenda so rigidly policed?

 Let us go further.
 It does not take a huge amount of imagination to conceive of a performance of this Beethoven movement that is as different from any of these norms as each is from the others.
 You could, for example, play this score much faster than anyone would consider proper at the moment.
 And that could produce a perfectly plausible musical result, where ‘plausible’ means simply that the sequence of harmonies and lines makes good musico-dramatic sense played with well-matched loudness envelopes, timbre and articulation.
 If you have a piano to hand, and play this piece, try it at 136 bpm, about twice as fast as the Liszt pupils, about three times the modern speed.
+(Or you can listen to Ji Liu playing it in Chapter 23.1.)
 Depending on the rigidity of your beliefs about what is proper, you may find that the notes are not made a nonsense of by being played ‘allegro’, or even ‘allegro’ and ‘fortissimo’: the piece still works as a sound sequence with melodic and harmonic coherence and dynamic shape.
 And yet it’s a reasonable bet than if you played the ‘Moonlight’ sonata like that in concert you would not be invited back.
 So what’s gone wrong?
 Why is everybody so cross with you for playing it allegro?
 What has happened that is not ‘musical’ or that is simply… wrong?
 An obvious answer would be that Beethoven wrote in his score ‘Adagio sostenuto’ and ‘delicatissimamente’.
 But given that he died in 1827, does he have a problem with our playing it allegro?
 Can he be hurt?
 (We shall look at the philosophical arguments surrounding faithfulness to the dead in chapter 11.)

-We can get another angle on the normative thinking surrounding classical music performance by looking at a real example: real, in that a performer has dared to do it in a public concert (which at the time of writing is not yet the case for the ‘Moonlight’ as ‘Storm’, though I hope it will be).
+We can get another angle on the normative thinking surrounding classical music performance by looking at a real example: real, in that a performer has dared to do it in a public concert (which at the time of writing is not quite the case for the ‘Moonlight’ as ‘Storm’, though I hope it soon will be).